-Depreciation shall be charged from the calendar month following the month in which an item of property, plant and equipment is brought into commission and will continue until the accumulated depreciation equals the cost or valuation amount of the respective item of property, plant and equipment or the item is disposed or written off.
+Depreciation shall be charged from the calendar month following the month in which an item of property, plant and equipment is brought into commission and will continue until the accumulated depreciation equals the depreciable amount of the respective item of property, plant and equipment or the item is disposed or written off, or asset is held for sale.

 When depreciation is calculated, a corresponding accumulated depreciation account is created.
 The accumulated depreciation account is a statement of financial position item (it is an asset provision).
 This account balance reflects the depreciation charge that has been expensed or capitalised since the asset was brought into commission.
 The balance on the accumulated depreciation account can never exceed the cost or valuation of the specific item of property, plant and equipment to which it relates.